Unemployment rate jumps to record 28.2% as lockdown bites

 Shops shuttered on Dublin’s Grafton Street: the Republic’s unemployment rate has jumped to 16.5 per cent as a result of the coronavirus crisis.
 Photo:Gareth Chaney/Collins

 The Republic’s unemployment rate jumped to a record 28.2 per cent in April on foot of the coronavirus containment measures.
-This is almost double the rate recorded after the financial crisis.
+This equates to over a third of the Irish workforce and is almost double the rate recorded after the financial crisis.

+The CSO’s latest unemployment data, meanwhile, showed there were 819,007 people effectively classified as unemployed in April, up from just under 420,000 in March.

-The total, however, includes those claiming the Government’s temporary pandemic unemployment benefit.
+The total, however, includes those claiming the Government’s temporary pandemic unemployment benefit, which amounted to 602,107 at the end of April.

 Many of these people are likely to return to work once the social-distancing restrictions are lifted.